What color are different birds?

 Various forms of a gene named Tyrp1 make pigeons either blue-black (the grayish color of common city pigeons), red or brown.
 Mutations of a second gene, named Sox10, makes pigeons red no matter what the first gene does.

-Read: Where do birds go to die?
+Read: Where do all the birds go in the snow?

 What makes a pigeon blue/black in genotype?